-Student Teaching Experience
+Student Teaching Experiences

-Each MiT teacher candidate has two full-time student teaching experiences for a total of 20 weeks.
-Consistent with our goals for graduate-level teacher preparation, an interim quarter is provided between the two student teaching assignments for professional reflection, attention to professional development topics, continued preparation for classroom teaching and development of a professional growth plan.
+Each MiT teacher candidate participates in two full-time student teaching experiences for a total of 20 weeks.
+Consistent with our goals for graduate-level teacher preparation, an interim quarter is provided between the two student teaching assignments for professional reflection, attention to professional development topics, continued preparation for classroom teaching and development of the Professional Growth Plan.

-In most cases the two placements are at different grade levels and in different schools so that the MiT graduate will have a well-rounded exposure to teaching in their particular subject endorsement area(s) with a variety of public school students.
-MiT student teachers are placed in public school classrooms where cooperating teachers have been identified by school districts as appropriate mentors for our teacher candidates.
-One student teaching placement is in a diverse urban setting.
+In most cases the two placements are at different grade levels and in different schools so that the MiT graduate will have a well-rounded exposure to teaching in her/his particular subject endorsement area(s) with a variety of public school students.
+MiT teacher candidates are placed in public school classrooms with mentor teachers who have been identified by school districts as appropriate mentors for teacher candidates.
+Most teacher candidates are placed in a diverse urban setting for one student teaching experience; all candidates are placed in at least one experience with K-12 students dissimilar to their own backgrounds for purposes of enhancing equity pedagogies.

-School Districts used for Student Teaching Placements
+School Districts: Student Teaching Placements

-0 10' 4' 4 •

 School District County

 Bethel Pierce

 Centralia Lewis

 Chehalis Lewis

 Clover Park Pierce

 Elma Grays Harbor

 Griffin Thurston

 Hood Canal Mason

 Mary M. Knight Mason

 Montesano Grays Harbor

 North Mason Mason

 North Thurston Thurston

 Oakville Grays Harbor

 Olympia Thurston

 Pioneer Mason

 Puyallup Pierce

 Rochester Thurston

 Rainier Thurston

 Shelton Mason

 Southside Mason

 Steilacoom Pierce

 Tacoma Pierce

 Tenino Thurston

 Tumwater Thurston

 Yelm Thurston

-These school districts have been chosen because they are located within an approximate 45 mile radius from Evergreen.
-The 45 mile limit is due to costs and travel time associated with faculty visits required during student teaching.
-This list of districts may not be all-inclusive, as the Education Field Experience Office may need to use other school districts when no other appropriate placements are possible.
+These school districts have been chosen because they are located within an approximate 45-mile radius from Evergreen.
+The 45-mile limit is due to costs and travel time associated with faculty visits required during student teaching.
+This list of districts may not be all-inclusive; the Education Field Experience Office may need to use other school districts when no other appropriate placements are possible.

-The first student teaching experience begins in late August or early September in accordance with the public school calendar.
+The first student teaching experience begins in late August or early September in accordance with public school calendars.
 Research on beginning teachers indicates that having a student teaching experience in the opening weeks of the school year contributes positively to the success of a first year teacher.
 Evergreen's model reflects this finding.

-The second student teaching assignment generally begins in early spring and continues toward the end of the academic year.
-With this second student teaching opportunity, MiT teacher candidates are able to (a) build upon their previous teaching experience, (b) gain an understanding of how teachers organize the curriculum in the closing months of the school year, and (c) make comparisons between different school settings and grade levels.
+The second student teaching assignment generally begins in early spring and continues until near the end of the academic year.
+With this second student teaching opportunity, MiT teacher candidates are able to (a) build upon their previous teaching experience, (b) gain an understanding of how teachers organize the curriculum in the closing months of the school year, and (c) explore differences among school settings and grade levels.

-The narrative evaluation of student teaching performance is based upon the Evergreen faculty supervisor's observations in combination with the assessment of the cooperating classroom teacher.
+The narrative evaluation of student teaching performance is based upon the Evergreen faculty supervisor's observations in combination with the assessment of the classroom mentor teacher.
 Evergreen's evaluation of student teaching is evidence based.
-We use a nationally recognized assessment methodology that we have adapted for preservice teacher education.
-We take the guesswork out of what it means to be successful by describing the kinds of teacher actions that are expected.
-In concert with our own assessment instrument, we also use the required State of Washington Pedagogy Assessment Instrument, with its important focus on student outcomes.
-As required by the State of Washington, candidates must demonstrate a positive impact on their students' learning.
-For details on both student teaching assessment instruments, see the MiT Student Teaching Handbook.
+We use a nationally recognized assessment methodology that we have adapted for pre-service teacher education, the MiT Student Teaching Rubric, to evaluate candidates' competencies.
+We take the guesswork out of what it means to be successful by describing the kinds of teacher actions that are expected by the program and by the State of Washington.
+As required by the State of Washington, candidates must demonstrate a positive impact on their students' learning and pass the

+Washington Teacher Performance Assessment to be recommended for certification.
+For details, see the MiT Student Teaching Handbook.